ConLID: Supervised Contrastive Learning for Low-Resource Language Identification: Experimental Analysis

-When comparing to prior at, we observe that \glotlidm{} tends to outperform our methods on \flores, but underperforms them on \udhr, which is slightly more out of distribution.
-The ensembled method (\MGensemble{}), however, achieves the best score across \udhr{} and \flores{}, indicating the methods are complementary and could be combined for optimal accuracy (at the cost of computational cost).
+When comparing to prior work, we observe that \glotlidm{} tends to outperform our methods on \flores, but underperforms them on \udhr, which is slightly more out of distribution.
+The ensembled method (\MGensemble{}), however, achieves the best score across \udhr{} and \flores{}, indicating the methods are complementary and could be combined for optimal accuracy.
 No comparison is made on \glotlidctest{} as \glotlidm{} was trained on different subsets of \glotlidc{}, meaning the evaluation would be contaminated (same for \MGensemble{}).

+Table~\ref{tab:nllb_lid_afrolid} presents a performance comparison with AfroLID and NLLB-LID, evaluated on the subset of languages covered by all models.
+Results indicate that \MS{} consistently surpasses both models across all three benchmark datasets.